algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 <!-- Current solution description
 Pros and cons of the current solution -->
-The current solution description is:
-- Use a Smart TV to display the information.
-- Give an access to someone to change the information on the Smart TV.
-- The editing of the information must be easy to use.

-We are going to use a Smart TV to display the information.
+We are going to use a Smart TV with Google TV application to display the information.
 The Smart TV is a good solution because it's easy to use and it's easy to install.
 It's also a good solution because it's easy to maintain.
 We'll have an application to be able to display information on the Smart TV.
 We will also have a website for administrators to be able to change the information on the Smart TV.
 The editing of the information must be easy to use because the administrators are not technical people.

 ### 2.2.
 Suggested or Proposed Solution / Design